bit-gpt/registry/chat-llama-2-13b-chat/README.md

 ## 📌 Description

-Falcon-7B-Instruct is a 7B parameters causal decoder-only model built by TII based on Falcon-7B and finetuned on a mixture of chat/instruct datasets.
-The model is particularly designed for commercial use and its inference can be run on various GPU configurations. <a href='https://huggingface.co/tiiuae/falcon-7b-instruct' target='_blank'>Learn More</a>
+Llama V2 13B Chat, developed by Meta, is an auto-regressive language model that uses an optimized transformer architecture.
+It's a 13B parameters finetuned Chat model version using supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF) to align to human preferences for helpfulness and safety.
+It's released under a custom commercial license and its inference can be run on various GPU configurations. <a href='https://huggingface.co/meta-llama/Llama-2-13b-chat' target='_blank'>Learn More</a>

 ## 💻 Hardware Requirements